department-of-veterans-affairs/vets-website/va-gov/pages/health-care/health-needs-conditions/mental-health.md

 <div class="va-introtext">

-If you need support for a mental health problem like post-traumatic stress disorder (PTSD), depression, or substance use—or if you're having problems sleeping, controlling your anger, or readjusting to civilian life—you're not alone.
-And we can help.
-Over 1.7 million Veterans received mental health services at VA last year.
-Our services range from peer support with other Veterans to counseling, therapy, medication or a combination of these options.
 Find out how to access VA mental health services.
+We offer treatment and support for a range of mental health problems, including post-traumatic stress disorder (PTSD), psychological effects of military sexual trauma (MST), depression, grief, substance use problems, and anxiety-related conditions.

 </div>